cseduashraful/PRISM/README.md

 # PRISM: Parallel Refinement of Intra-Batch Staleness in MTGNN

-**PRISM** is a fast and memory-efficient framework for temporal graph learning.
+**PRISM** is a fast framework for memory-augmented temporal graph learning.
 It supports large-batch training with multi-version memory updates and dependency-aware message passing.

 ---

 ## 🔧 Key Components

-### ✅ Recent-K Sampler
+### ✅ GRN-Stream Sampler

 A GPU-accelerated temporal sampler optimized for fast and scalable training on dynamic graphs.